Loka Kerala Sabha: First edition - 2018

-The first Loka Kerala Sabha happened from 12–13 January 2018.
+The first Loka Kerala Sabha happened from 12 to 13 January 2018.
 The delegates were invited by a committee constituted by the government that nominated representatives living outside Kerala.
 351 members attended the first Loka Kerala Sabha, out of which 100 were living abroad, 42 were from other states of India, 30 experts from various fields and 6 members representing non-resident Keralite returnees and peoples' representatives.
 The event was inaugurated by the Chief Minister of Kerala, Pinarayi Vijayan.